-regulation as opposed to statute, the Commission recommends that section 3(1) should likewise be amended to allow the general damages limit to be adjusted upward by regulation.
+Consistent with Recommendation #2, which recommends that section 3(1) of the Small Claims Act should be amended to allow the monetary limit to be adjusted upward by regulation as opposed to statute, the Commission recommends that section 3(1) should likewise be amended to allow the general damages limit to be adjusted upward by regulation.

-Provisional Recommendation #4: Section 3(1) of the Small Claims Practices Act should be amended to allow the general damages limit to be adjusted upward by regulation.
+Recommendation #4: Section 3(1) of the The Court of Queen's Bench Small Claims Practices Act should be amended to allow the general damages limit to be adjusted upward by regulation.

-C. Substantive Jurisdiction of The Small Claims Practices Act: Wrongful Dismissal Claims
+D. Substantive Jurisdiction: Wrongful Dismissal Claims

-In other Canadian jurisdictions, concerns have been raised that the increased monetary limit for small claims has led to Small Claims Court capturing wrongful dismissal cases, which are complex matters more suited to formal procedures, stricter rules of evidence, and adjudication by a judge rather than a court officer.
-In addition to the concern about complexity, in the Commission's view, wrongful dismissal claims are not appropriate for small claims adjudication because they can lead to new developments in the law and may carry precedential value.
+In other Canadian jurisdictions, concerns have been raised that the increased monetary limit for small claims has led to Small Claims Court capturing wrongful dismissal cases, which are complex matters more suited to formal procedures, stricter rules of evidence, and adjudication by a judge rather than a court officer.221 In addition to the concern about complexity, in the Commission's view, wrongful dismissal claims may not be appropriate for small claims adjudication because they can lead to new developments in the law and may carry precedential value.
 However, these concerns can be alleviated with a legislative amendment to the substantive jurisdiction of the court under section 3(4) of the Small Claims Practices Act.

 Section 3(4) of the Small Claims Practices Act provides a list of types of claims which may not be decided under the Act, regardless of whether or not the claimant is only seeking monetary compensation.
 As discussed previously, most of the restrictions as to subject matter have been put in place because of the complexity of the subject matter involved in the disputes and the interests at stake.
 The matters listed under section 3(4) do not lend themselves easily to the relaxed rules of evidence, lack of interlocutory proceedings, and informal processes available for small claims matters.
 Additionally, in order to adjudicate these matters, it would be necessary for the adjudicator in question to have either specialized legal knowledge or formal legal training, which court officers, who are responsible for adjudicating most disputes under the Act, may not have.
-In the Commission's view, if the monetary limit of small claims were to be increased, it would be appropriate to amend section 3(4) by adding wrongful dismissal claims to the list of claims which may not be decided under the Act.